mijuual/insurance_analytics_prediction/README.md

 The project is organized into several key tasks:

 ### Data Collection and Preprocessing

-Gather historical insurance data (including TotalPremium, TotalClaims, and vehicle-related features).
+Acquisition of relevant data such as TotalPremium, TotalClaims, and vehicle/customer characteristics.

-Clean and preprocess the data (handling missing values, correcting data types, etc.).
+Data cleaning (handling missing values, correcting data types, filtering outliers).

-Store cleaned data for further analysis.
+Storage of cleaned datasets for analysis and modeling.

 ### Exploratory Data Analysis (EDA) and Statistical Profiling

-Perform univariate and bivariate analyses to uncover key trends and correlations.
+Univariate and bivariate analyses to uncover distributions and relationships.

-Visualize distributions of numerical variables and relationships between features.
+Visualization of key variables to highlight trends and patterns.

-Identify significant factors influencing premiums and claims.
+Identification of statistically significant factors impacting premiums and claims.

-### Data Version Control and Pipeline Structuring (DVC)
+### Data Version Control and Pipeline Structuring
+Setup of DVC for dataset tracking and versioning.

-Set up DVC to version control datasets and ensure reproducibility.
+Modular structuring of the pipeline to support experimentation and reproducibility.

-Structure data pipeline for modular and iterative analysis and modeling.

-Predictive Modeling and Statistical Validation
+### Predictive Modeling and Statistical Validation

-Build predictive models to identify low-risk segments and optimize premium pricing.

-Validate key hypotheses regarding risk drivers using statistical tests.

-Evaluate models for accuracy and effectiveness in predicting insurance claims.
+Development of classification models to predict claim likelihood.

+Segmentation of customers based on predicted risk levels.

+Statistical validation of hypotheses related to gender, location, and other features.

+Evaluation of model performance using metrics like accuracy, recall, and ROC-AUC.

 ## Technologies and Tools Used
 * Python: For data manipulation, analysis, and visualization.